mihira-studios/mvl_asset_manager/README.md

-# Asset Manager CLI
+# 🎬 Asset Manager CLI

-A lightweight, command-line asset tracker for managing media pipeline assets such as `.exr`, `.mov`, and proxy files, with tagging and relationship support.
+A lightweight, command-line asset tracker for managing media pipeline assets, and proxy files, with tagging and relationship support.

 ---